 “It was just like using regular treated timber really.
 There is no strong smell or effect on my skin that you have with traditional high performance treated timbers.”

-In 2019/2020, Tanasote® treated posts and rails were installed in four UK locations, as fencing for equestrian use, to determine whether horses would crib on the treated timber.
+From 2019 Tanasote® treated posts and rails have been installed in five UK locations, as fencing for equestrian use, to determine whether horses would crib on the treated timber.
 In one instance, hay bales were hung on the posts to encourage the horses to approach.
+To read more on these commercial trials for Equestrian Fencing, download our Information Update, which includes case studies.